MawLr/samu-site/content/the-rising-issue-of-neo-paganism.md

 Whenever you have misfortune of being in a conversation with a neo-pagan, ask them: do you really believe in x or y?
 Watch them immediately shrink down and claim whatever you're asking is merely "a construct", or "a poetic exposition" and declare that they even quite obviously have no true faith in their supposed religion.
-The author does not don't blame them, unless one would venture to believe that Loki, brother of Thor, gave birth to Sleipnir as it is said: Loki had "such dealings" with Svaðilfari that "somewhat later" Loki gave birth to a grey foal with eight legs; the horse Sleipnir, "the best horse among gods and men."
+The author does not blame them, unless one would venture to believe that Loki, brother of Thor, gave birth to Sleipnir as it is said: Loki had "such dealings" with Svaðilfari that "somewhat later" Loki gave birth to a grey foal with eight legs; the horse Sleipnir, "the best horse among gods and men."